126 Brewster Road

 I only take pictures from your upper torso up, so if you want to wear Bermuda shorts and sandals be my guest!
 But seriously, one of the most important things to consider is that you feel comfortable.
 If your clothes are choking you or causing internal bleeding, it will be a lot harder to flash a genuine smile.
 Wear something that you feel good in.

 The other guideline to note is that clothes and jewelry are supporting actors.
 Your face is the super star, and anything that distracts or detracts from that is counterproductive.
-So that means no large/flashy jewelry, crazy ties, eye-popping prints/patterns, or super low cut necklines.
+So that means no large or flashy jewelry, crazy ties, eye-popping patterns, shiny or sheer fabrics, conspicuous logos, wrinkly shirts, puffy jackets, or low-cut necklines.

 If you want a fresh haircut, a few days beforehand is better than the day of the shoot.
 Having your hair styled or blown out at a salon right before the session is always helpful in having a “good hair day.”
-Please bring a hair elastic/tie if you want to try putting your hair up for some shots.
+Bring a hair elastic/tie if you want to try putting your hair up for some shots, and if you normally wear product in your hair bring that too.
+If you don’t like sharing combs/brushes with other people, think about bringing your own.

 Men generally have it easy but there is still some work to be done.
 Facial hair: You may have never done this before, but there’s a first time for everything.
 Try to tame your eyebrows and trim your nose hair.
-I can brush lint off you and adjust your collar, but I draw the line at clipping nose hair.
-Beard/mustache: if you recognize you’re not the best groomer, stop by a barber shop for a trim beforehand.
+I can brush lint off you and adjust your collar, but I draw the line at clipping unruly nose hair.
+Beard/mustache: if you recognize you’re not the best groomer, stop by a barber shop for a trim.
+If you’re a DIY kind of guy, remember to shave closely with lotion and a sharp blade to avoid nicks & cuts.

 SHIRT, TIE, JACKET